amd112/clusteringEthics/index.md

 ![2 dimensions](https://github.com/amd112/clusteringEthics/blob/master/images/2_dim.jpg?raw=true "Two Dimensional Unclear Division")

-With more data, the number of dimensions can be compensated for.
-By adding data, there’s a clear separation between the two groups again.
+By adding more data the number of dimensions, and therefore the increasing space, can be compensated for.
+With the new data there’s a clear separation between the two groups again.

 ![2 dimensions full](https://github.com/amd112/clusteringEthics/blob/master/images/2_dim_full.jpg?raw=true "Two Dimensional Clear Division")

-As dimensions increase to the hundreds, or thousands, as tends to be common with text data, if additional texts aren’t available to add to the corpus, to search for ways of reducing dimensionality.
+As dimensions increase to the hundreds or thousands (as can happen with text data) methods of reducing dimensionality must be used.

 ## Clustering Methodology

 Using this numeric abstraction of the text corpus, we are able to think of each row as a vector existing in a high dimensional space that represents a specific text within the corpus.
-Different metrics can provide measures of how different each vector is from the rest.
+The question broached next is how to find

 ## Clustering Interpretation